lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 The stake president and bishop ensure that all Church funds are properly handled.
 This is a sacred responsibility of their callings.
 General principles are outlined in the following sections.
-Bishoprics and clerks are encouraged to review the video “Sacred Funds, Sacred Responsibilities” at least once a year.
+Bishoprics and clerks review the video “Sacred Funds, Sacred Responsibilities” at least once a year.

 ![](https://www.churchofjesuschrist.org/imgs/https%3A%2F%2Fassets.churchofjesuschrist.org%2F1f%2F68%2F1f68adec25e13e604ae4234089bcf59f283e97be%2F1f68adec25e13e604ae4234089bcf59f283e97be.jpeg/full/!250,/0/default)